 But Buker never fully recovered from the hand injury.
 In 1947 he pitched for St. Paul and Milwaukee, producing an 8-8 mark.
 He started the 1948 season with the Brewers and finished with Kansas City, compiling a 4-4 record.

 In 1949 Buker refused to report and was suspended for the season.
 He signed to teach and coach at Greenwood, Wisconsin, where he stayed 12 years.
-In the summer of 1951, Cy took a final fling at the game he loved.
-Pitching and working with young players in the single-A Western League, he compiled a 2-6 record with three clubs.
+In the summer of 1951, Cy pitched and worked with young players in the single-A Western League, he compiled a 2-6 record with three clubs.
+He pitched 11 final games for Lincoln, in the same league, in 1952.

 After he retired from teaching and coaching in 1970, the Wisconsin native was inducted into the state's High School Football Coaches Hall of Fame.
 More recently Cy was inducted into Wisconsin's High School Baseball Coaches Hall of Fame.
 During retirement he has kept active by doing bodywork and painting on classic automobiles.